-2.33.
-Changes in presentation of financial data
+2.32.
+A change in the presentation of financial data

-In these consolidated financial statements, the Group changed the presentation of the following data:
+In these separate financial statement, the Bank changed the presentation of the following data:

 - in note 6 "Net fee and commission income", commission on account servicing, cash servicing and transfers and electronic banking services.
-In previous periods these commissions were presented jointly in the items "from account servicing and settlement operations" and "other", while since financial year 2018 these commissions are presented separately.
-The comparative data for financial year 2017 was adjusted accordingly.

-- in note 5 "Net interest income", note 22 "Credits and loans granted to clients measured at amortized cost" and in Note 34 "Liabilities due to customers" of the subjective division in order to unify the presentation in all cross-sections.
-The comparative data for financial year 2017 was adjusted accordingly.

-- in note 32 "Other assets" and in note 37 "Other liabilities", the mutual settlements with broker's office were netted off.
+These commissions have previously been presented jointly in the items "account servicing and settlement operations" and "other", while since 2018 these commissions are presented separately.
+The comparative data for 2017 have been adjusted accordingly. - in note 5 "Net interest income", note 22 "Loans and advances to customers measured at amortized cost" and in Note 34 "Amounts due to customers" of the entity division in order to unify the presentation in all cross-sections.
+The comparative data for 2017 have been adjusted accordingly. - in note 32 "Other assets" and in note 37 "Other liabilities", the settlement of mutual settlements with the brokerage house.